 Spanish friars are credited with bringing European varieties to the United States to serve at the missions they settled across California and the southwest beginning in the 1700s.
 California’s climate provided ideal grape-growing conditions, and consequently it became the leading grape-growing state.

-During 2010, nearly 6.9 million tons of grapes were grown commercially in the United States.
-California accounted for nearly 6.2 million tons, or 90 percent, of these grapes.
-Other top grape-growing states include Washington and New York (NASS 2011).
-February 2012 ...
+During 2012, more than 7.3 million tons of grapes were grown commercially in the United States.
+California accounted for nearly 6.7 million tons, or over 90 percent, of these grapes.
+Other top grape-growing states include Washington and New York (NASS 2013).
+December 2013 ...
 Grapes

 - American Society for Enology & Viticulture - A scientific organization for the wine and grape industry.